Ethel-Ecc/MindGames/README.md

 # MIND GAMES:
 This project is based on the MDN JS tutorial project.
-It extends the MDN JS project ba adding other functionalities like scoreboard view, top players, other choices.
+It extends the MDN JS project by adding other functionalities like scoreboard view, top players, and random numbers generated based on a specific multiple, rather than just a plain increment by 1.
-Number multiples, and division has been added.